mcarrickscott/TLSECC/README.md

 # Build

-For a 64 bit C build, copy the contents of the *c64* and *include64* directories into a working directory.
+For a 64 bit C build, copy the contents of the *c64*, *include* and *include64* directories into a working directory.
 Then

 	gcc -I. -O2 -c *.c
 	ar rc tlsecc.a *.o